-Feature – Army Targets
+Feature – ARMY TARGETS

 GaardTech targets are manufactured in Brisbane and shipped as flat packs.
 A single shipping container can fit 10 full-sized 3D T-80 tanks, and each can be assembled in an hour using hand tools.
 Bisgaard said this method works out much cheaper than target systems the Army has traditionally used which required large boxes, and silhouettes which required heavy vehicles and cranes to place and remove them.

 “We are highly competitive on cost and we can reduce the logistics burden immensely.
 We estimate that we are about 50 per cent cheaper than what has traditionally been used,” Bisgaard said.
 “When you look at logistics in Australia, the true cost of doing an activity is extremely high due to the distances to the training areas.
-With GaardTech Targets you remove all the craneage, trucking and MHE costs.“You might spend a little more on the systems than large steel plates, but getting it there and setting it up will cost far less and result in a far superior and highly realistic training scenario which will test and educate the forces beyond anything historically conducted.”
+With GaardTech Targets you remove all the craneage, trucking and MHE costs.

+“You might spend a little more on the systems than large steel plates, but getting it there and setting it up will cost far less and result in a far superior and highly realistic training scenario which will test and educate the forces beyond anything historically conducted.”

 This feature appeared in the May-June 2019 issue of ADBR.